Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/index.md

 ## Supported Frameworks

 Currently, we support 2 frameworks to use these building blocks in:
-* [Linked Data Interactions Orchestrator][LDIO docs]: A lightweight application maintained by the LDI team.
+* [Linked Data Interactions Orchestrator](ldio): A lightweight application maintained by the LDI team.
 * [Apache Nifi][Apache NiFi]: A powerful system to easily process and distribute data

 ### Component support over frameworks